JosefNemec/Playnite/doc/tutorials/plugins/pluginSettings.md

 Implementation
 ---------------------

-Settings support requires implementation of `GetSettings` and `GetSettingsView` methods.
-If you don't want to provide any settings configuration then return `null` from both methods. `GetSettings` returns `ISettings` object containing the settings data, while `GetSettingsView` returns WPF `UserControl` used to display that data.
+Settings support requires that you override methods `GetSettings` and `GetSettingsView` methods. `GetSettings` returns `ISettings` object containing the settings data, while `GetSettingsView` returns WPF `UserControl` used to display that data.

 ### 1. Settings class